LLNL/merlin/docs/source/faq.rst

 What is ``LAUNCHER``?
 ~~~~~~~~~~~~~~~~~
 ``$LAUNCHER`` is a reserved word that may be used in a step command.
-It serves as an abstraction to launch a job with schedulers like Slurm and Flux.
+It serves as an abstraction to launch a job with schedulers like Slurm and :ref:`flux`.

 How do I use ``LAUNCHER``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~